onkarsabnis/ProteinCrysPred_DL/README.md

 <!-- Download the model from here: https://bit.ly/3AvynXa <br/>
 Add the downloaded model in model directory. -->

-### Run the model on test file (sample train and test files present in the repository)
-  `!CUDA_VISIBLE_DEVICES=? python Test.py`

-You can change the input file in the code.

 ### Requirements (if using Google Colaboratory)